fpmweb/LabdooApp/README.md

+* License

+  All of Labdoo's source code is released under GPL version 3 or later.

-# LabdooApp
+* LabdooApp

-Mobile app for Labdoo project
+  Mobile app for Labdoo project.